 This session discussed the role of artificial intelligence in program policy and classroom applications.
-While there are certainly challenges, it was encouraging to learn how other English programs are implementing and embracing the use of AI.
-Some general guidelines the presenter proposed include clearly defining when and how students can use AI, to avoid banning AI where enforcement isn't feasible, and to compensate for the use of AI, emphasizing in-class assessments.
-One English instructor allowed students to use generative AI to simplify an English text.
+While there are certainly challenges, it was encouraging to learn how other English programs are implementing and embracing the use of Al. Some general guidelines the presenter proposed include clearly defining when and how students can use Al, to avoid banning Al where enforcement isn't feasible, and to compensate for the use of Al, emphasizing in-class assessments.
+One English instructor allowed students to use generative Al to simplify an English text.
 By simplifying the language, students can better understand the content.
 As students' progress, the content language can become more difficult.

-Beyond Presentations: Boosting Oral Discourse Skills in Higher Ed ELLs
+Beyond Presentations: Boosting Oral Discourse Skills in Higher Ed ELLs focused on both individual and group assessments of discussion-building activities.

-Oral communication is one skill that students cannot fake or cover (as well) with Al. Intensive English Programs similar to Divine Word College tend to focus heavily on academic writing and reading skills.
-This led presenters Kathleen Philpott Costa and Leslie Sheen at Georgetown University to research methods and assessments of academic discussion skills.
-This presentation focused on both individual and group assessments of discussion-building activities.
 Communication skills such as active listening, interruption and clarification, agreement and disagreement, inclusion, co-facilitation of discussion, and consensus were all taught explicitly.
 One activity included a "Socratic Discussion" - allowing the students to prepare for class with an assigned listening or reading, and the teacher asked higher-order questions.
 In another project, students met one-on-one for an interview with their teacher.
 This was then recorded, and the student was given formative feedback (often referencing the communication skills taught earlier).
 The students were given the recording and encouraged to listen back and note their strengths and weaknesses.
 Formative feedback in group discussion helped students observe their interactions in a group dynamic.